 Orchestra JB was an alias of British DJ and musician Jimmy Brown.
 For this track, Lydia Steinman provides vocals - though I am not sure if she both sings the chorus and performs the spoken verses, as they sound like different voices to me.

-Oddly, "Come Alive" does not appear to have charted anywhere else.
-I had never heard of the song until getting hold of these charts.
+I had never heard of this song until getting hold of these charts.
 It is one of my favourite discoveries from the 101-150 section of the ARIA chart.

 "Come Alive" is lifted from the only Orchestra JB album Tambourine Fever.